ndlopes-github/RailwayOptSitePos/README.md

       julia scripts/model_solvit.jl

 ##  Simulated Data (see Section 3.2):
-Executing from the terminal:
+0. Open a console at the project dir and do:

-      >julia scripts/model_sim.jl
+       julia scripts/model_sim.jl

-Runs one instance of the model with  n = 64 (see Table 3).
+This command runs one instance of the model with  n = 64 (see Table 3).
 - A summary of the results are shown in the terminal.
 - Graphs representing all the possible facilities along with the first optimal solution are saved at plots dir.
 - A CSV file reflecting the selected solution is saved at data/sims dir